International project RAP

 Database

-In addition, some key words are assigned to each work: subject of controversy, literary form, Greek terminology of the literary form, as well as the type of relationship between texts, in case two works are linked by a reciprocal relationship.
+Additionally, keywords are assigned to each work, including the subject of controversy, literary form, original terminology, and the type of the relationship between texts when two works are linked by mutual relationship.

 Database description